ReMarkable’s redesigned e-paper tablet is more powerful and more papery – TechCrunch

 The software running on the reMarkable has received several major updates since the product made its debut, adding things like handwriting recognition, a new interface, better performance and so on.
 But one of the most requested features is finally coming with the new device: saving articles from the web.

-Unfortunately they didn’t answer my specific request of adding Pocket integration, deciding instead to roll their own with a Chrome plugin that sends a reformatted webpage to the device.
+Unfortunately they didn’t answer my specific request of adding Pocket integration, deciding instead to roll their own with a Chrome plugin that sends a reformatted web page to the device.
 Unfortunately I use Firefox, but I can make an exception for this.

 Lastly, the “Marker” itself is getting an upgrade I’ve desperately wanted since the first day I tried the tablet: an eraser.
 You could always erase by selecting that tool, of course, but now one of the tips of the stylus will activate it automatically, a feature borrowed from Wacom and accomplished in collaboration with them.
 Of course, the eraser-enabled “Marker Plus” costs $99, $50 more than the plain one.
 They both stick onto the tablet via magnet, though.